- Oops!Something went wrong.Please try again later.

-It has been about a month since the last earnings report for Westlake Chemical (WLK).
-Shares have lost about 7.2% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Westlake Chemical (WLK).
+Shares have lost about 2.1% in that time frame, underperforming the S&P 500.

-Sales fell roughly 4% year over year to $2,144 million.
-However, the figure surpassed the Zacks Consensus Estimate of $2,098.9 million.
+Sales rose around 4% year over year to $1,965 million.
+The figure also surpassed the Zacks Consensus Estimate of $1,884 million.

 How Have Estimates Been Moving Since Then?

-It turns out, fresh estimates have trended downward during the past month.
-The consensus estimate has shifted -16.26% due to these changes.
+It turns out, estimates revision flatlined during the past month.
+The consensus estimate has shifted 19.56% due to these changes.

-At this time, Westlake has an average Growth Score of C, though it is lagging a bit on the Momentum Score front with a D. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, Westlake has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of B. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Westlake has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Westlake has a Zacks Rank #1 (Strong Buy).
+We expect an above average return from the stock in the next few months.